Robot Modeling

 - model - This specification provides a general guide to the

-format. - robot - The
+.urdfformat. - robot - The

-element is the top-level element in all urdf files.
+<robot>element is the top-level element in all urdf files.
 It contains links and joints. - link - Describes properties of a rigid-body in your robot

 - Has a

-Optionally describes how to draw the link.
-There are basic primitives or you can use a 3D model from CAD.<geometry>
+nameattribute to name the link. <inertial>Optionally specify mass and rotational inertia properties of the link.<visual>Optionally describes how to draw the link.
+There are basic primitives or you can use a 3D model from CAD.<geometry>specifies the shape of the object.
+Can be<box>,<cylinder>,<sphere>or<mesh>.<material>specifies the color of the object

-Optionally describe geometry used for collision detection.
+<collision>Optionally describe geometry used for collision detection.
 Used by motion planning and simulation tools.

 - Has a